Akadil/Akadil/README.md

 - 🏫 As a 42 program, I am working on creating a virtual machine
 - 💻 On my side, I am learning the python packages
-- 📚 In spare time reading books on power of will
+- 📚 In spare time I am reading books on creation something meaningful

 </div>